 Plant-Based Diet Benefits for Your Health

-Eating the right foods and getting the nutrients your body needs is essential to good health.
+Eating the right foods and getting the nutrients your body needs are essential to good health.
 And adopting a plant-based diet will put you on the fast track to health and vitality.

 Rates of chronic disease are accelerating at an alarming rate.
-And it’s happening in people younger and younger.
-Sadly, according to the World Health Organization (WHO), by 2020, chronic diseases will account for almost three-quarters of all deaths worldwide.
+And it’s happening to people younger and younger.
+Sadly, according to the World Health Organization (WHO), noncommunicable chronic diseases account for almost three-quarters of all deaths worldwide.
 This includes diseases like cancer, heart disease, type 2 diabetes, Alzheimer’s, autoimmune disease, and digestive disorders, among many others.

 Adopting a plant-based diet benefits many aspects of health, including the following:

-Following a plant-based diet has been shown to positively benefit those with cardiovascular disease.
-In Dr. Campbell’s China Study research, he found that the more plant protein, legumes, and vegetables people ate, the less likely they were to die of coronary artery disease.
+Plant-based eating can positively benefit those with cardiovascular disease.
+In Dr. T. Colin Campbell’s China Study research, he found that the more plant protein, legumes, and vegetables people ate, the less likely they were to die of coronary artery disease.

 Dr. William Li also found that by eating more fruits and vegetables and less meat (particularly red meat) you can prevent damage to the cells that line and protect your blood vessels.
 In the last few decades, science has discovered that damage to this endothelial lining causes different types of heart disease and atherosclerosis.

-For more on how a plant-based diet benefits heart health and what foods to eat to beat heart disease, check out our article here.
+For more on how a plant-based diet benefits heart health and what foods to eat to beat heart disease, check out our article.

 Type 2 Diabetes